 Be prepared: Footwear makes a difference.
 Don’t be like the cruise ship passengers who tried to do it in flip-flops — guaranteed fail!
-Athletic shoes with treads, or these cool hiking shoes from the makers of Salomon ski boots, will help you navigate the slippery gravel.
+Athletic shoes or hiking shoes with treads will help you navigate the slippery gravel.

 Travel light: On hikes like this, I prefer not to lug heavy camera gear.
 My compact Panasonic Lumix point-and-shoot camera captured the wide-angle views as well as the low-light interior of Our Lady of Health.
 It freed up space in my backpack for useful stuff like water bottles and sunscreen.

 Getting there: I flew into and out of the capital of Montenegro, Podgorica.
 Turkish Airlines offers connections through Istanbul from the United States.
+Be sure to compare the deals on CheapoAir to the airline website.
 Check out my post on how to get a free hotel room along the way.
 The smaller resort airport at Tivat is also an option if you are flying from elsewhere in Europe.
 Some visitors land at Dubrovnik across the border in Croatia.